If you’re looking for the perfect 3-day itinerary for Singapore, I put together a guide from my trip!

-First things first, I headed out to try the most popular breakfast in Singapore- Kaya Toast.
+To start off this itinerary for Singapore, I headed out to try the most popular breakfast in town – Kaya Toast.
 For those wondering, Kaya is a very sweet coconut jam.
-It is generally enjoyed by locals slathered on toast with a generous dollop of butter, and is served with soft-boiled eggs and a (sickly) sweetened coffee.
+It is generally enjoyed by locals slathered on toast with a generous dollop of butter.
+You’ll find it served with soft-boiled eggs and a (sickly) sweetened coffee.
 I tried Kaya Toast at a place called Ya Kun Kaya Toast, which is a chain of coffee shops that you can find across Singapore.
 My thoughts on Kaya?
 A delicious, diabetic nightmare.
 I remained on a serious sugar high for the rest of the day.

 After breakfast, I headed to Singapore’s Chinatown to take part in a cooking class at Food Playground.
 I spent the next few hours learning about Singapore’s traditional cuisine and then attempting to make some of the local dishes!
-It was fascinating to learn that Singaporean food has been derived from an array of cuisines, most notably: Chinese, Indian, Malay (which makes sense, given these ethnicities make up the majority of Singapore’s population).
+It was fascinating to learn that Singaporean food has been derived from array of cuisines, most notably: Chinese, Indian, Malay (which makes sense, given these are Singapore’s most prominent ethnicities).

 The class was the perfect hands-on way of diving deeper into Singaporean cuisine and it was great coming away knowing new cooking skills (like realizing the difference between salt and sugar!).
 They even provided the recipes of what we cooked so we could go home and try them ourselves.
-I also really loved that Food Playground operates as a social enterprise, providing employment opportunities to stay-at-home mothers and active seniors by hiring them as cooking teachers!
+I also really loved that the Food Playground operates as a social enterprise, providing employment opportunities to stay-at-home mothers and active seniors by hiring them as cooking teachers!
 Check here to book your own class

 Some places worth checking out include:

-- Maxwell’s Hawker Centre– Arguably one of the best Hawker Centres around (which, if you are wondering, are like open-air food courts dedicated to selling street and specialty food), a visit to Chinatown isn’t complete without trying a few Singapore specialities, including the famous Tian Tian Chicken Rice.
+- Maxwell’s Hawker Centre– Arguably one of the best Hawker Centres around (which, if you are wondering, are like open-air food courts dedicated to selling street food), a visit to Chinatown isn’t complete without trying a few Singaporean specialities, including the famous Tian Tian Chicken on Rice.

-- Buddha’s Tooth Relic Temple- Although this temple was built in recent years, its ornate interiors contain comprehensive art and history exhibits that tell hundreds of years of history.
+- Buddha’s Tooth Relic Temple – This temple was built in recent years.
+However, its ornate interiors contain comprehensive art and history exhibits that tell hundreds of years of history.

-Singapore has no shortage of rooftop bars with incredible views of the city, so I decided to head straight to the top- 1-Altitude Bar, the highest alfresco bar in the world.
+Singapore has no shortage of rooftop bars with incredible views over the city, so I decided to head straight to the top- 1-Altitude Bar, the highest alfresco bar in the world.
 Admittedly, the place is a tourist haven.
-For a steep $30 entry fee (including a drink), it’s unsurprising that there aren’t many locals around.
-However, the cocktail was delicious and the 360 views of Singapore were truly spectacular, so I had no regrets about my decision.
-If you decide to visit, make sure you do so at sunset to get the best view possible!
+For a steep $30 entry fee (including a drink), it’s unsurprising that there aren’t many locals about.
+However, the cocktail was delicious and the 360 views over Singapore were truly spectacular, so I had no regrets about my decision.
+If you decided to visit, make sure you do so at sunset to get the best view possible!

-My next stop was the National Museum of Singapore, with a history dating back to 1887, is the oldest museum in the country.
+My next stop was the National Museum of Singapore, which dates back to 1887, is the oldest museum in the country.
 Luckily, this establishment isn’t a conventionally dull history museum, as I tend to avoid those places.
 Instead, the museum adopts modern, multi-modal ways of presenting history and culture, hosting a range of festivals, art installations and special exhibitions throughout the year.
 For example, during my visit, I explored a fascinating exhibition titled “What is not visible is not invisible”, which was an interactive collection of installation artworks by international artists.

 After the museum, I headed to Din Tai Fung for Dim Sum.
 I could not believe the quality of the food here, given it is a chain restaurant.
 Here, I literally ate the best dumplings of my entire life!
 There is even a glassed-in kitchen in the centre of the restaurant, which means you can also watch the chefs hard at work making dumplings!